Home How it works Tutors Subjects Insights FAQ Free Trial

 Recommended IGCSE Combination

-Additional Mathematics at IGCSE (Cambridge 0606) is highly recommended for students targeting Mathematics or Further Mathematics at A-Level.
+Additional Maths at IGCSE (Cambridge 0606) is highly recommended for students targeting Maths or Further Maths at A-Level.
 Engineering programmes at competitive universities expect strong prior mathematical preparation.
 Computer Science at IGCSE is a natural bridge to A-Level or IB HL Computer Science.

 Business, Economics and Law